- Home

 7 March - A new type of spark plug arrives at squadron hangars in the wee hours of the morning with the hope they will improve the rough engine performance of the new Mustangs.
 Crew chiefs with operational fighters are awakened so the plugs can be installed before the next mission.

 13-15 March - All three squadrons stand down to address the myriad of mechanical problems plaguing the new Mustangs.
-While spark plugs, engine and wing bolts were replaced, and glycol leaks and auxiliary tank feed problems are repaired, the 4th receives orders to paint their prop spinners and a 12" band on their noses red.
+While spark plugs, engine and wing bolts were replaced, and glycol leaks, R/T issues and auxiliary tank feed problems are repaired, the 4th receives orders to paint their prop spinners and a 12" band on their noses red.

 11 April - General Dwight D. Eisenhower comes to Debden to personally pin DSC's on Col. Don Blakeslee and Capt.
 Don Gentile, to whom Ike refers as a "One Man Air Force."
 Also in attendance for the ceremony, covered heavily by the press, are General Spaatz (Commander, Strategic Air Forces, Europe) , General Jimmy Doolittle (Commander, 8th Air Force), General William Kepner (Commander, VIII Fighter Command) and General Jesse Auton (Commander, 65th Fighter Wing).
 A 55th FG P-38J Droop Snoot arrives and Eisenhower climbs aboard for a short hop.